Healthy children learn better. When kids have good eating habits and consume a healthy diet they are better prepared to learn.

 The Portion Plate (Kit)

-This kit illustrates recommended portion sizes and food categories on a child’s dinner plate.
-The kit includes a child’s portion plate and food models.
+This kit illustrates common serving sizes and a balanced meal with food group proportions to encourage students to make half their plate vegetables and fruit..
+The kit includes a child portion plate and food models.
 For Grades 1-8.